majiao2/quartz/content/posts/生涯·长河/Web Applications-Design Principles.md

 >     - Avoid using more than one text alignment on the page
 >     - Avoid using justified text if it's too short

-> [!abstract]+ Repetition
+> [!abstract]- Repetition

-- Principle 3: Repetition
+> - Principle 3: Repetition
-	- Repeat some aspect of the design throughout the entire piece
+> 	- Repeat some aspect of the design throughout the entire piece
-	- Repetitive elements can be a bold font, a bullet style, color, format, etc.
+> 	- Repetitive elements can be a bold font, a bullet style, color, format, etc.
-	- The goal is to achieve a consistent look
+> 	- The goal is to achieve a consistent look
-	- CSS rules can be used to apply the same style rules across all pages
+> 	- CSS rules can be used to apply the same style rules across all pages
+> - **Dos**
+>     - Think of the possibility of adding elements whose sole purpose is to create a repetition
+> - **Don'ts**
+>     - Avoid repeating so much that it becomes annoying or overwhelming

+> [!abstract]- Contrast
--
+> - Principle 4: Contrast